100 GRAMMAR POINTS

 11. Introduction to Particles

-Particles may seem a foreign to you at first, but with a few major exceptions, Japanese particles aren’t too difficult to grasp.
+Particles may seem a foreign concept at first, but with a few major exceptions, Japanese particles aren’t too difficult to grasp.

 These particles are placed after a word (or phrase) to show its relationship (grammatical function) to the rest of the sentence.